How Long Does Moving Take?

 How can I make moving a faster process?

-To make moving day and unpacking as easy as possible, you’ll want to do some planning and organizing in the weeks leading up to your move.
+To make moving day and unpacking as easy as possible, you’ll want to plan and organize in the weeks leading up to your move.
 For most people, this is the longest part of the process.

 Before the move

 The time before your move involves planning, packing, and organization.
-Once you’ve finalized your moving day, start packing your non-essential items such as pictures, rarely-used kitchenware, decor, and other cosmetic items.
-As you get closer to the move, begin packing more commonly used items.
+Once you’ve finalized your moving day, start packing non-essential items, such as photos, rarely used kitchenware, decor, and other cosmetic items.
+As you get closer to the move, start packing the items you use most often.
 Pack absolute essentials the week before the move.
-Most moving companies will pack your items for an additional fee.
+Most moving companies charge an additional fee for packing your items.

 Light Bulb